apzhou/ETHLL/README.md

 In this example, the test is run 1,000 times and produces 16 output files, one for each bit for 2 scenarios, the unprotected HLL and the protected HLL using the RM Scheme.
 It injects 10 errors in all the bits of each HLL of the 1,024 counters.

 The test produces the output files "hll0_b0_w10_k100000_e10_t0_r1000.txt" to "hll0_b7_w10_k100000_e10_t0_r1000.txt" for the estimates of bits 0 to 7.
 These files contain contain the run, the HLL estimate, the minimum, average and the maximum estimate of the unprotected HLL.
-The output files "hll1_b0_w10_k100000_e10_t0_r1000.txt" to "hll1_b7_w10_k100000_e10_t0_r1000.txt" contain the run, the HLL estimate, the minimum, average and the maximum estimate of the protected HLL using the RM Scheme.
+Files "hll1_b0_w10_k100000_e10_t0_r1000.txt" to "hll1_b7_w10_k100000_e10_t0_r1000.txt" contain the run, the HLL estimate, the minimum, average and the maximum estimate of the protected HLL using the RM Scheme.

 In addition, the test produces 2 global output files, "hll0_w10_k100000_e10_t0_r1000.txt" and "hll1_w10_k100000_e10_t0_r1000.txt" for the unprotected HLL and the protected HLL, respectively.
 Finaly, the file "perf_w10_k100000_e10_t0_r1000.txt" contains the results of the performance evaluation in terms of execution time.